Austin Ajiake: Indianapolis Colts

-The Indianapolis Colts signed Ajiake to their practice squad on December 28, and on January 9, 2024, the Colts signed him to a reserve/future contract.
-Ajiake was waived by the Colts on August 27, 2024 and re-signed to the practice squad, where he remained for the entirety of the 2024 season.
-He signed a reserve/future contract on January 6, 2025.
+The Indianapolis Colts signed Ajiake to their practice squad on December 28, 2023 and on January 9, 2024, the Colts signed him to a reserve/future contract.
+Ajiake was waived by the Colts on August 27, and re-signed to the practice squad, where he remained for the entirety of the 2024 season.

-On August 26, 2025, Ajiake was waived by the Colts as part of final roster cuts and re-signed to the practice squad.
-He was elevated to the active roster for the Colts' 2025 Week 1 game against the Miami Dolphins.
+Ajiake signed a reserve/future contract with Indianapolis on January 6, 2025.
+On August 26, Ajiake was waived by the Colts as part of final roster cuts and re-signed to the practice squad.
+He was elevated to the active roster for the Colts' Week 1 game against the Miami Dolphins.
+He made two tackles in his NFL debut.
 On September 16, Ajiake was promoted to the active roster.

+On January 5, 2026, the Colts signed Ajiake to a one-year contract extension.